-Section 5.1 Grievance Defined.
-A grievance is any unresolved question or dispute based upon the misinterpretation, misapplication or violation of this Contract.

-Section 5.2 Qualifications.
-A grievance can be initiated by the Lodge or an aggrieved member.
-The Lodge shall not file a grievance on behalf of a member without the member's knowledge.
-When a group of members desire to file a grievance involving each member of the group in a substantially similar manner, all members shall sign the grievance, and the Lodge may select two (2) members to process the grievance as the designated representatives of the affected group members.
+- Section 5.1 Grievance Defined.
+A grievance is any unresolved question or dispute based upon the misinterpretation, misapplication or violation of this Contract. - Section 5.2 Qualifications.
+A grievance can be initiated by the OPBA or an aggrieved member.
+The OPBA shall not file a grievance on behalf of a member without the member's knowledge.
+When a group of members desire to file a grievance involving each member of the group in a substantially similar manner, all members shall sign the grievance, and the OPBA may select two (2) members to process the grievance as the designated representatives of the affected group members.

-Any Lodge Grievance must be filed in writing at Step 2 within fourteen calendar days of the occurrence which gave rise to the grievance, or within fourteen (14) calendar days of the date on which the Lodge knew or should have known of the occurrence giving rise to the grievance.
+Any OPBA Grievance must be filed in writing at Step 1 within fourteen (14) calendar days of the occurrence which gave rise to the grievance, or within fourteen (14) calendar days of the date on which the OPBA knew or should have known of the occurrence giving rise to the grievance.

-A member has the right to present grievances and have them adjusted, without the intervention of the Lodge, as long as the adjustment is consistent with the terms of this Contract and as long as the Lodge has the opportunity to be present at the adjustment.
+A member has the right to present grievances and have them adjusted, without the intervention of the OPBA, as long as the adjustment is consistent with the terms of this Contract and as long as the OPBA has the opportunity to be present at the adjustment.

 Section 5.3 Grievance Representatives.
-Members of the Bargaining unit shall elect four (4) grievance representatives, one for each shift, one for the non-patrol units and one of whom shall serve as Grievance Chairman for the unit.
+Members of the supervisory bargaining unit shall elect one (1) Grievance Representative who shall serve as Grievance Chairman for the unit.

-The authorized function of a Grievance Representative shall include the attendance at any City and Lodge joint meetings relating to a grievance and the representation of the Lodge in investigating, processing or coordinating grievances pertaining to the Grievance Procedure contained in the Contract.
+The authorized function of a Grievance Representative shall include the attendance at any City and OPBA joint meetings relating to a grievance and the representation of the OPBA in investigating, processing or coordinating grievances pertaining to the Grievance Procedure contained in the Contract.

-A Grievance Representative may be granted release time with pay to perform the function described herein upon approval from the Chief, or Chief's designee, which approval will not be unreasonably denied.
+A Grievance Representative may be granted release time with pay to perform the function described herein upon approval from the Chief or Chief's designee which approval will not be unreasonably denied.
 The withholding of approval for release time shall result in an automatic equivalent extension of time limits within which a grievant must appeal his or her grievance or have it heard.
 Such release time will not be considered for purpose of computing overtime compensation.

-Section 5.4 Grievance Procedure.
-The following steps and procedures shall be utilized in the resolution of grievances:
+Section 5.4 Grievance Procedure The following steps and procedures shall be utilized in the resolution of grievances:

-A. Step 1 - Chief of Police To initiate a grievance, a member shall complete a written Grievance Form and present the grievance to the office of the Chief of Police within fourteen (14) calendar days of the occurrence which gave rise to the grievance, or within fourteen (14) calendar days after the member first became aware of the occurrence giving rise to the grievance; otherwise the grievance will be considered to have no force and effect.
+A. Step 1 - Chief of Police

+To initiate a grievance, a member shall complete a written Grievance Form and present the grievance to the office of the Chief of Police within fourteen (14) calendar days of the occurrence which gave rise to the grievance, or within fourteen (14) calendar days after the member first became aware of the occurrence giving rise to the grievance; otherwise the grievance will be considered to have no force and effect.
 In no case will a grievance be considered which is submitted later than forty-five (45) calendar days following the date of the occurrence.
 This forty-five (45) calendar day limit is designed to accommodate members who were on leave status at the time of the occurrence.
 A member returning from leave has fourteen (14) calendar days to file a grievance over an occurrence during the term of his or her leave, provided the forty-five (45) day limit is not exhausted.

-The Chief, or Chief's designee, shall investigate the grievance and schedule a meeting with the member and the Grievance Chairman or Grievance Representative within fourteen (14) calendar days of the receipt of the grievance.
-A designated Lodge Representative may also attend the Step 1 meeting.
+The Chief's designee, shall investigate the grievance and schedule a meeting with the member and the Grievance Chairman or Grievance Representative within fourteen (14) calendar days of the receipt of the grievance.
+A designated OPBA Representative may also attend the Step 1 meeting.
 The Chief or Chief's designee shall investigate and respond in writing to the member within seven (7) calendar days following the Step 1 meeting.